How Much a 10-Day Golden Triangle Family Trip Costs (With Real Numbers)

 • a full-day guided Jaipur tour including Amber Fort, City Palace Jaipur, Hawa Mahal, and Jantar Mantar Jaipur.

+However, it’s important to note that this isn’t strictly necessary.
 You can easily organise private drivers, day tours and monument guides through platforms such as GetYourGuide or Viator.

 We chose to get a quote mainly because the provider handled train bookings and logistics, while we organised all our accommodation independently.